Navigating the Complexity of Generative AI Adoption in Software Engineering: Related Work

 A multitude of academic disciplines are currently exploring the potential implications of such advanced technologies within their respective fields.
-This section will delve into the particular context of software engineering, discussing the prevalent themes and concerns associated with AI tools.
+This section will discuss particular context of software engineering, highlighting the prevalent themes and concerns associated with AI tools.